Ameya674/mlir_for_beginners/Ch2.md

 }
 ```

-##### The mlir-tblgen command generates include files for the dialect with the above code.
+##### The mlir-tblgen command generates declaration in the include files for the dialect with the above code.

 ```bash
 <path_to_mlir_tblgen> -gen-dialect-decls <path_to_Ops.td> -I <mlir/include>